Center for Student Thriving

 Studies show that students who thrive are enthusiastic learners, motivated, hopeful, connected across differences, and determined to make an impact.
 These students invest in healthy friendships and meaningful community on and off campus.

 If you’re surviving, but desire more, Thrive Coaching may be for you!
-Thrive Coaching is a biblically based life coaching program available to residential undergraduate and graduate students.
-Over four weeks, you’ll meet with a trained faculty or staff member who will guide you toward a thriving college experience rooted in a uniquely Christian sense of purpose.
+Thrive Coaching is a biblically based life coaching program available to all Liberty University students.
+Over four to six weeks, you’ll meet with a qualified team member who will guide you toward a thriving college experience rooted in a uniquely Christian sense of purpose.

 Boundaries in Life